Asymptotic Behavior of Tropical Rank Functions: Abstract

 \section{Abstract}

-We show that asymptotic behavior of the two main competing notions of rank of a linear series on a tropical curve is governed by a single invariant, closely paralleling the theory of volumes in algebraic geometry.
+We show that the asymptotic behavior of the two main competing notions of rank of a linear series on a tropical curve is governed by asymptotic invariants, closely paralleling the theory of volumes in algebraic geometry.
+We introduce and study tropical notions of volume associated to both divisors and tropical modules.
+We prove optimal asymptotic results for each case.
 In addition, we show that the tropical volume is compatible with the tropicalization of curves.